 The three major security measures currently implemented are:

-- Quality Assurance is driven by using a development process that requires all code to be reviewed before being committed to the common repository.
+Quality Assurance is driven by using a development process that requires all code to be reviewed before being committed to the common repository.
 Furthermore, the reuse of proven building blocks such as network stacks increases the overall quality level and guarantees stable APIs.
-Static code analyses are planned for the near future.
+Static code analyses are provided by Coverity Scan.